facundoolano/feedi/README.md

 The app works by [periodically](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/config/default.py#L12) fetching RSS feed entries and Mastodon toots and adjusting them to an [Entry db model](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/models.py#L107) which more or less matches what we expect to display in the front end.

 Most RSS feeds should be processed correctly with the default parser, but sometimes it's desirable to add a custom parser to cleanup or extend the data for a better look and feel.
-This is done by subclassing [feedi.sources.rss.BaseParser](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/sources/rss.py#L46).
+This can be done by subclassing [feedi.sources.rss.BaseParser](https://github.com/facundoolano/feedi/blob/bf2df4c313e7e719a16d3c2f8216452031a38e58/feedi/sources/rss.py#L46).
 The `is_compatible` static method determines whether a given feed should be parsed with that specific class; the `parse_*` methods overrides the default logic for each field expected in the front end.

 As an example, this parser for the lobste.rs link aggregator is adjusted to inline a summary of external link submissions and distinguish between the source article url and the lobste.rs discussion url: